-- 4. Click the Frame Spoiling button, then choose a frame spoiling option in the drop-down menu.
+- 4. Choose a frame spoiling option in the Frame Spoiling option menu.
 Choosing the Spoiling Off option tells the server not to generate a new frame until the current frame is displayed on the client side.
 Choosing the Spoiling On option tells the server to generate new frames at the maximum rate.
 This option should be used in cases where OpenGL Vizserver is used over a low-bandwidth network link, where dropped frames are acceptable. - 5.
 Click the OK button in the VizServer Session Start window.

-The Vizserver Session Start window disappears, and then the Vizserver Session Control window appears, as shown in Figure 1-17.
+The Vizserver Session Start window disappears, and then the Vizserver Session Control window appears, as shown in Figure 1-16.
 The main window remains on your screen.

-Figure 1-17 Vizserver Session Control Window
+Figure 1-16 Vizserver Session Control Window

-In this window, you can reset the compression rate, change the spoiling option, redraw your image, and stop the active session.
+In this window, you can reset the compression rate, change the spoiling option, redraw your image, or stop the active session.